Clement expects Abraham to shake off back injury for Bournemouth clash

 Abraham, who is at the Liberty Stadium on a season-long loan from Chelsea, suffered a back injury in Saturday's 2-0 loss at Burnley, leaving the field on a stretcher after attempting to play through obvious pain.

-The 20-year-old is Swansea's top goalscorer with four Premier League strikes this season - although he has not scored since October 14 - and Clement believes Abraham will be available for a crunch clash against the Cherries.
+The 20-year-old is Swansea's top goalscorer with four Premier League strikes this season — although he has not scored since October 14 — and Clement believes Abraham will be available for a crunch clash against the Cherries as he does not appear to have sustained any damage to his back.

 "Tammy didn't train today [Tuesday] but we are expecting him to rejoin training this week," Clement said of the new England international.